THE SASQUATCH HUNTER'S ALMANAC: A NOVEL

 FAVORITE MONSTER: STORIES

 Selected by Stewart O'Nan as the winner of the 2011 Autumn House Fiction Prize.

 The Spokane Medusa

 Sharma Shields is the author of a short story collection, Favorite Monster, and a novel, The Sasquatch Hunter’s Almanac.
 Sharma’s writing has appeared in Electric Lit, Slice, The New York Times, Kenyon Review, Iowa Review, Fugue, and elsewhere and has garnered such awards as the Autumn House Fiction Prize, the Tim McGinnis Award for Humor, a Grant for Artist Projects from Artist Trust, and the A.B.
 Guthrie Award for Outstanding Prose.
 She received her B.A. in English Literature from the University of Washington (2000) and her MFA from the University of Montana (2004).
 Sharma has worked in independent bookstores and public libraries throughout Washington State and now lives in Spokane with her husband and two young children.
 With poet Ellen Welcker, she co-founded and organizes Scablands Lit.
-She is a newly appointed board member for the Friends of the Spokane County Library District and also serves on the programming committee for Spokane's Ink Art Space.
+She is a board member for the Friends of the Spokane County Library District and also serves on the programming committee for Spokane's Spark Central.

 The Sasquatch Hunter's Almanac, Henry Holt 2015

 "Sharpen Your Knives: Three Mother Stories" in Crab Creek Review